equinor/ert/docs/source/index.rst

 Everest™ Documentation
 ======================

-This guide serves as documentation for the *Everest* decision-making tool
+This guide serves as documentation for the *Everest* decision-making tool.

 * The intended readers are reservoir engineers and others involved in reservoir management and well planning.
 * Everest is developed with the use of multiple realization models/ensemble models in mind.
 Everest can be used both for optimization on single realizations and multiple realizations.